p4vbox/P4VBox/evaluation/evaluation_1-DelayTimes/README.md

-alculating the average and standard deviation
+# Calculating the average and standard deviation

 The *calc_delay* script is a simple script to calculate the avenger time and the standard deviation.
 This script receives by entry a list of times in nanoseconds.